Silver-plated oak leaves with swords and diamonds for the Knight's Cross of the Iron Cross

 You will receive exactly the item pictured!

-Item condition: used, collector's item
+Item condition: used, original

 You will receive exactly the item pictured!